Print the 2025 Advent Calendar

 Consider the story of the shepherds depicted on the Advent Calendar as young women shepherding in the night.
-“They hurried to the village and found Mary and Joseph.
-And there was the baby, lying in the manger.
-After seeing him, the shepherds told everyone what had happened and what the angel had said to them about this child.
-All who heard the shepherds’ story were astonished, but Mary kept all these things in her heart and thought about them often.
-The shepherds went back to their flocks, glorifying and praising God for all they had heard and seen.
-It was just as the angel had told them” (Luke 2: 16-20).
+“16 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.
+17 When they had seen him, they spread the word concerning what had been told them about this child, 18 and all who heard it were amazed at what the shepherds said to them.
+19 But Mary treasured up all these things and pondered them in her heart.
+20 The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.”
+(Luke 2:16-20)

-Global Women’s Project offers the Advent Calendar, written by Anna Lisa Gross with artwork by Jessie Long, to nurture gratitude (rather than greed) within the midst of Advent.
-This calendar is filled with scripture, prayer prompts, activities and taxes, along with a color-by-day Christmas image.
-Download and print the calendar; it’s free to use and share (we hope you will donate your contributions to GWP).
+Global Women’s Project offers the Advent Calendar, written by Anna Lisa Gross (and updated by the Steering Committee) with artwork by Jessie Neher, to nurture gratitude and solidarity among global women within the midst of Advent.
+This calendar is filled with scripture, educational information, prayer prompts, activities and taxes, along with a color-by-day Christmas image.

 Advent comes on slightly different dates each year; this calendar is for December 1-25 so you can use it in any year.
 You can use the calendar in personal prayer time, with your family around the dinner table, in a Sunday school class or small group with weekly check-ins, or as a congregation.